-Climate protester delays flight at London airport by giving lecture in aisle
+Climate activist climbs on top of plane during protests at London airport

-London (CNN) — An environmental activist delayed a flight from London's City Airport Thursday by delivering a lecture on the climate crisis just before take-off, as part of a series of protests at the site by the group Extinction Rebellion.
+London (CNN) — An environmental activist climbed on top of a plane on the runway of London's City Airport Thursday, as part of a series of protests at the site by the group Extinction Rebellion.

+Videos showed the man, identified by the group as para-athlete James Brown, lying on the British Airways aircraft for over 20 minutes as authorities attempted to help him down.

+Hundreds of activists blocked the main entrance to the site, while another delayed a flight by two hours by giving a lecture on climate change just before take-off.

-Video showed the man standing up in the middle of his aisle and reading aloud on his phone as the Aer Lingus flight to Dublin was preparing to leave.
+Passengers filmed the man standing up in the middle of his aisle and reading aloud on his phone as the Aer Lingus flight to Dublin was preparing to leave.

 "We have two generations of human civilization left if we carry on doing what we're doing," the protester said, as passengers heckled him and urged staff to remove him from the flight.

-The flight was delayed by around two hours, finally taking off after 11 a.m. local time.
+The flight finally took off after 11 a.m. local time.

 Nicholas Watt, a BBC journalist on board the flight, tweeted: "Plane was at the end of runway.
 So the pilot taxied back to gate where plane was met by throng of police.
 They came on board and escorted the protester off the plane."